jgalsku/RepData_PeerAssessment1/PA1_template.md

 options(scipen=999) # to avoid scientific notation
 ```

 The **mean** of the total number of steps taken per day equals **10766.19** and the **median** of the total number of steps taken per day equals **10766.19**.
 The new estimates for the total daily number of steps differ slightly from the non-imputed data estimates, with a larger difference between the means than between the medians.
+Overall, the imputation appears to have "normalized" the data and reduced its variance.

 ## Are there differences in activity patterns between weekdays and weekends?